 Cybrary Insider Pro Benefit #4: Mentorship.
-Upon signing up for the paid Insider Pro membership, I was assigned to two mentors that apparently are there to guide my progress and provide a connection to the cyber security community.
-I even recieved an automated email from them asking if I wanted to connect and talk.
-I haven’t done that yet, but for someone just getting started in cyber security, the mentorship concept is a great addition.
+Upon signing up for the paid Insider Pro membership, I was assigned to two mentors that apparently are there to guide my progress and provide a connection to the cybersecurity community.
+I even received an automated email from them asking if I wanted to connect and talk.
+I haven’t done that yet, but for someone just getting started in cybersecurity, the mentorship concept is a great addition.

-If you want to learn cyber security on your own (I wrote an article on how to learn cyber on your own, complete with an actionable learning plan) and aren’t taking a college program, or you prefer something self paced and online, the Cybrary Insider Pro option is a great choice that is quickly becoming a full scale career preparation platform.
-They offer a trial if you want to look around, and the price is fair if you apply a coupon code as mentioned above, which seem to be readily available.
+If you want to learn cybersecurity on your own (I wrote an article on how to learn cyber on your own, complete with an actionable learning plan) and aren’t taking a college program, or you prefer something self-paced and online, the Cybrary Insider Pro option is a good choice that is quickly becoming a full-scale career preparation platform.
+They offer a trial if you want to look around, and the price is fair if you apply a coupon code as mentioned above, which seems to be readily available.

 Is PluralSight worth it?

-Pluralsight has a great deal of very high quality content for cyber security professionals and programmers, among others, but the vast majority of it is video based.
+Pluralsight has a great deal of very high-quality content for cybersecurity professionals and programmers, among others, but the vast majority of it is video-based.
 That isn’t a bad thing, but it’s something to keep in mind as you consider your personal learning style.
-You can see our recommended resources here.